openaction/openaction/README.md

 # OpenAction

-OpenAction is a SaaS platform to organize and grow communities organized in federations.
+OpenAction is a platform to organize and grow online communities.

 ## Architecture